-- Restrictions on the number of calories you can consume at each meal
+- Diets which impose restrictions on the number of calories you can consume at each meal.

-- Restrictions on the number of calories you can consume throughout the day
+- Diets which impose restrictions on the number of calories you can consume throughout the day.

-- Restrictions on your portions at each meal
+- Diets which impose restrictions on your portions at each meal.

 - Diets which entail extreme workouts as a means to burn more calories than you consume.

 - Diets which promote a specific amount of calories that should be consumed based on generic information such as your gender, height, weight, etc.

-If this information isn't enough, then you can also see a list of diets which would fit into these examples below:
+If this information isn’t enough, then you can also see a list of diets that would fit into these examples below:

 - The hCG diet